Nuclei-Software/nuclei-board-labs/doc/source/overview/overview.rst

 .. note::
-    As different SoC has different peripherals, so about the details of SoC peripherals, please refer to the specified SoC reference mannual.
+    As different SoCs has different peripherals, so about the details of SoC peripherals, please refer to the specified SoC reference mannual.

 This handbook includes a series of labs (more labs will be added in the future), which are roughly classified into two levels: